- When and how was the CAFES committee established?

 - Residence Hall Association (RHA)

-- CLA Faculty Fund to Enhance Student Learning (CFFESL)
+- CAS Faculty Fund to Enhance Student Learning (CFFESL)

 The program is administered by a committee of voting students and non-voting advisory staff.
 The Willamette University Sustainability Institute is the administrative home for the program.
 Details about committee actions and processes can be found in the CAFES bylaws.

-A "P-Card holder" is a staff or faculty person that has a University credit card that allows them to make purchases through the University’s accounting system.
+A Purchasing Card Holder, or "P-Card holder" is a staff or faculty person who has a University credit card that allows them to make purchases through the University’s accounting system.
 For proposals, a P-Card holder should be someone who is willing to assist the proposal authors in needed accounting related tasks such as purchasing or hiring for a project.